ThePinkAlliance/bonnie-2k22/README.md

 _**please note that a feature needs to meet one of these requirements to have it's own branch**_.

-- Changes majority of the functionality of a subsystem or commands.
+- Changes majority of the functionality of a subsystem or command.
 - Integrates functionality between a subsystem with another.
 - Creation of a new subsystem.
 - Changes made during a competition.